vicenteicc2008/edk2-dumpling/README.md

 Building: move all files and folders to "buildfolder/sdm835/OnePlus5tPkg" and run build.sh as root.
 Tested on Ubuntu 20.04 and all releases are compiled on 20.04.

+Source here will be cleaned in the near future, and bugs on firmware are getting fixed.